CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation: How does CodeCoR perform on repository-level code generation? (RQ4)

-While our study demonstrates promising results, there are several potential threats to validity: \begin{itemize} \item We ensured a consistent experimental setup across all trials to minimize variations, although minor fluctuations in execution environments could still introduce variability.
+We ensured a consistent experimental setup across all trials to minimize variations, although minor fluctuations in execution environments could still introduce variability.
 To reduce the likelihood of random factors influencing our conclusions, we conducted 10 rounds of experiments for each trial and averaged the results.

-\item We mitigated internal validity concerns by carefully controlling experimental variables and conducting multiple trials to ensure consistency.
-Despite these efforts, experimenter bias and errors remain potential threats, which we addressed by using automated tools to minimize human errors and biases.

-\item Construct validity was considered by selecting well-established metrics to evaluate our results, ensuring they accurately reflect the theoretical constructs.
-However, the suitability of these metrics could be questioned, and future studies could explore alternative evaluation metrics to validate our findings further.
+Despite these efforts, LLM-based generation and pruning may still introduce stochastic variation, especially when multiple candidates are sampled and evaluated.
+Our ablation study validates pruning at the workflow level, but it does not fully prove that every individual pruning decision is always correct.
+In particular, we do not claim that every retained candidate is necessarily better than every pruned candidate.
+A fine-grained retained-versus-pruned candidate analysis is left for future work.

+We considered construct validity by using execution-based metrics to evaluate functional correctness.
+Specifically, Pass@1 is used as the primary metric because it measures whether the generated code passes the benchmark-provided test suites.
+This choice is aligned with the main goal of code generation evaluation, namely producing functionally correct programs rather than textually similar code.
+CodeBLEU is reported only as a complementary metric to reflect structural and semantic similarity to reference implementations.

-\item While our experiments were designed to reflect real-world scenarios, the specific datasets and settings used might limit the broader applicability of our findings.
-To address this, we plan to validate our approach on a wider range of datasets and in different environments in future research. \end{itemize}
+Although our experiments were designed to reflect practical software development scenarios, the specific datasets and settings used might still limit the broader applicability of our findings.
+We mitigate this limitation by extending our evaluation to full DevEval and full RAL-Bench, which cover repository-level and application-level code generation.
+Nevertheless, automated benchmarks cannot fully replace controlled user studies for measuring developer productivity, usability, trust, and cognitive load.
+To address this, we plan to validate our approach on a wider range of datasets, such as SWE-bench~\citep{jimenez2023swe}, and in different environments in future research.
+Developer-centered evaluation is left as future work.